You MUST have all parts of your competition entry submitted by Sunday 5:00pm Local time in Hackerspace.

 - Record URLs of datasets you use for submitting on your project page.

 - Ask for help 🙂 There are mentors, coaches, crew and other Hackers who can help.

-Aim to lock down your concept by midday Saturday.
+Aim to lock down your concept by 10am Saturday.

 Mentors and coaches are available on site and via Slack.